 Meltwater is another free listening tool that’s particularly helpful for Twitter.
 Enter your keyword, select a search term, and even set filters.
 You can search Tweets by URL, hashtags and text.

 Plus, you can search blogs.
-While they’re not the same as social networks, people mentioning your specified keywords or brand can give you some helpful insight you can use for your landing pages:
+While they’re not the same as social networks, people mentioning your specified keywords or brand name can give you some helpful insight you can use for your landing pages:

 Step 3: Start tracking

-Once you’ve chosen your tool, you can start regularly monitoring your keywords and gathering information.
+Once you’ve chosen your tool, you can start regularly monitoring your target keywords and gathering information.
 Remember, you’re specifically looking for pain points, questions, and other tidbits you can use to improve the content on your landing page.

 Here’s an example of a Tweet that could be helpful for a local coffee shop.
 Since price is an obvious issue for coffee drinkers, a cafe could promote the fact that it serves high-quality coffee that’s affordable: